Simple and Reliable CPU/MEM Usage Monitoring Tool

 chat_idTelegram chat ID or group ID.

 Gmail with App Password is recommended because it is easy to set up, fast, and reliable for sending alert emails.
+Microsoft Teams is recommended for team visibility.
+Refer Gmail and Some Public SMTP app password settings.

 Alert Behavior